etendosoftware/docs/docs/user-guide/etendo-mobile/user-interface/user-interface.md

 ---
-title: User interface
+tags:
+ - Etendo Mobile
+ - Settings
+ - Sub-apps
+ - Etendo Classic
 ---

+# User Interface

 ## Etendo Mobile

 ### Settings Screen

-In this window, the following configurations are possible: modifying the language and/or, before log in, the server URL.
+In the Setting screen window, the user is able to set the language to use in the app and/or, before logging in, the URL server.

+!!!note
+    Remember that as soon as the app is downloaded, the server URL must be set.

+In the **Add new Link** button, enter the URL and click Add new Link again.
+Then, the URL will be shown in the List of added URLs.

 ![](../../../assets/user-guide/etendo-mobile/user-interface/SettingsScreen.png){ width="300" }

-Once the app is downloaded, the first step will be setting up the Etendo server URL.

-For this, click the "Add new Link" button, enter the URL and click "Add new Link" again.
-Then, the URL will be shown in the “List of added URLs”.

 In here, required URLs can be added, edited or removed.